-Bioenergy Association operates a Solid Biofuel Supplier Registration Scheme.
-Registration ensures suppliers have the ability to correctly supply specified fuel and that they have quality assurance processes and procedures in place for its reliable and consistent production, storage and delivery.
-Bioenergy Association registered solid biofuel suppliers have demonstrated to an independent party that they reliably supply consistently-graded fuels and are backed by the Association's Professional Standards and Complaints Scheme.
+Bioenergy Association operates a Solid Biofuel Supplier Accreditation Scheme.
+Accreditation ensures suppliers have the ability to correctly supply specified fuel and that they have quality assurance processes and procedures in place for its reliable and consistent production, storage and delivery.
+Bioenergy Association accredited solid biofuel suppliers have demonstrated to an independent party that they reliably supply consistently-graded fuels and are backed by the Association's Professional Standards and Complaints Scheme.

-- View full list of Registered Solid Biofuel Suppliers.
+- View full list of Register of Solid Biofuel Suppliers.

 International certifying bodies are:

-Talk to us about becoming a Registered Solid Biofuel Supplier.
-Registration requires supporting evidence of quality assurance processes for the production, storage and delivery of wood fuel, fuel quality testing methods and customer references.
+Talk to us about becoming an Accredited Solid Biofuel Supplier.
+Accreditation requires supporting evidence of quality assurance processes for the production, storage and delivery of wood fuel, fuel quality testing methods and customer references.
 Full details can be found in the scheme's:

-Only accredited suppliers are able to display the Bioenergy Association Registered Solid Biofuel Supplier logo to show that they have fulfilled the required standards for high quality fuel production and distribution.
+Only accredited suppliers are able to display the Bioenergy Association Accredited Solid Biofuel Supplier logo to show that they have fulfilled the required standards for high quality fuel production and distribution.

-- View list of Registered Solid Biofuel Suppliers.
+- View list of Accredited Solid Biofuel Suppliers.

 Solid biofuel testing